jerichop29/jerichop29/README.md

 ## Hi 👋!
 My name is Jericho Pecho
 I'm a Computer Science student and an aspiring developer with a passion for building innovative software solutions.
-I enjoy working with cutting-edge technologies, solving complex problems, and continuously learning about software development, AI, and machine learning.
+I enjoy working with cutting-edge technologies, solving complex problems, and continuously learning about software development, computer vision, and machine learning.

 My interests lie in mobile app development, web development, and computer vision, and I love working on projects that enhance real-world applications.
 I am always eager to expand my skill set and collaborate on exciting tech-driven ideas!